Faculty of Medicine in the Media: September, 2017

 Scholar's blog defends female circumcision; Post draws criticism from multiple groups (National Post)

-Dr. Corinne Packer, Assistant Director and Senior Researcher in the school of Epidemiology and Public Health, comments on a blog post by a foreign Islamic scholar advocating for female circumcision: "Any cutting of the genitalia for non-medical reasons is prohibited - it has been prohibited for 20 years."
+Dr. Corinne Packer, Researcher in the school of Epidemiology and Public Health, comments on a blog post by a foreign Islamic scholar advocating for female circumcision: "Any cutting of the genitalia for non-medical reasons is prohibited - it has been prohibited for 20 years."